 The Yellowstone Historic Center seeks to understand, preserve, and interpret the unique cultural heritage of West Yellowstone and the Hebgen Lake Basin, and the connection of that heritage to the development of transportation and visitation to Yellowstone National Park.

-In accordance with that Mission Statement, the YHC has developed the following Message and Goals and Objectives:
+In accordance with the Mission Statement, the YHC has developed the following Message:

 The YHC will accomplish its mission by:

 The Yellowstone Historic Center has accomplished these goals through the generous support of donors, members, and through grants.
-To learn about our recent accompplishments, please check our annual reports:
+To learn about our recent accomplishments, please see our Annual Report.

 Plans for the Future

 The YHC works closely with the Town of West Yellowstone and other organizations in the community and region to ensure the heritage of the Town of West Yellowstone and of the Travel to Yellowstone is preserved and interpreted.
 Learn more about our plans by reviewing our Strategic Plan.